CHAPTER 4.00 - CURRICULUM AND INSTRUCTION

 4.09 Athletics

-II.
-All District middle and high schools shall be members of the Florida High School Activities Association, Inc. (FHSAA) and shall be governed by the rules and regulations adopted by FHSAA.
+III.
+All District high schools shall be members of the Florida High School Athletic Association, Inc. (FHSAA) and shall be governed by the rules and regulations adopted by FHSAA.
 Students who participate in athletics shall meet eligibility requirements established by FHSAA and the School Board which are consistent with Florida Statutes.

 A. Maintain a grade point average of 2.0 or above on a 4.0 scale, or its equivalent, in the previous semester or a cumulative grade point average of 2.0 or above on a 4.0 scale, or its equivalent, in the courses required by s.
 1003.43(1).